Paralegal Studies (New - Fall 2018): Associate in Applied Science (AAS) (5706)

 How can I learn more?

 We are here to help you start your journey towards an enriching legal career.
-You may request more information online or contact Dr. Michelle Myers, our department chair, or an admissions counselor to learn more!
+You may request more information online or contact Jason Neilsen, our interim department chair, or an admissions counselor to learn more!